benefits of sports for students

 Though some sports have athletes compete individually, they will likely play and work alongside teammates and coaches in practices and competitions.

-As such, student-athletes learn and develop, foster, and build essential interpersonal skills such as leadership, time management, and working with others to achieve common goals.
+As such, student-athletes learn and develop, foster, and build essential interpersonal skills such as leadership, time management, accountability, and collaboration.
 Athletes can transfer these skills and solid work ethic from the classroom to their future careers as they engage in lively exchanges with professors or group projects with their peers.

 Student-athletes also form strong bonds and relationships through team-building activities, practice, team competitions, and traveling.
-Plus, enjoying victories and suffering losses allows athletes to lean on one another, translating into their academic lives as players support each other toward academic endeavors and goals.
+Plus, enjoying victories and suffering losses allows athletes to lean on one another, which naturally carries over into their studies.
+Whether it’s having a teammate to walk to the library with or a group that holds you accountable for your goals, the positive impact of sports on academic performance is often rooted in this mental and emotional stability.

-College can be overwhelming, especially for student-athletes managing their coursework with practice and game schedules, hence why many colleges and universities offer special tutoring and study sessions in conjunction with their student support services as an extra way to help, motivate, and boost an athlete’s academic performance.
+College can be overwhelming, especially for student-athletes managing their coursework with practice and game schedules, hence why many colleges and universities offer special tutoring and study sessions in conjunction with their student support services as an extra way to help, motivate, and boost athletes’ academic performance.

 Additionally, student-athletes may be eligible for athletic-based scholarships, as well as need-based and merit-based financial aid, that can alleviate the stress of paying for college.
-These scholarships often take some of the pressure of paying for college off an individual’s mind and open them up to focus on their studies and sports commitments rather than adding a job to their already full plate.
+By reducing the need for a separate part-time job, these scholarships allow students to focus entirely on their studies and their team commitments.
+This financial peace of mind is one of the most direct benefits of sports for students, as it clears the path for them to prioritize their degree.

 While playing sports in college can be challenging as athletes manage their multiple responsibilities, the beneficial impact of sports on academic performance, physical health, and strength of social bonds reveal how valuable sports programs can be for students.